SHOP OUR FAVORITE FINDSShop Now

 Owning a home, peace and serenity, proximity to family, and safety are paramount to us and what we want out of our lives.
 So after following the whisper in my brain to look into the Raleigh area, I realized it hit the mark in nearly every area.
 I let the information simmer in my brain for a while before leaning in hard to convince my husband to commit to the move.
 He had always agreed we needed to make a change, but he’s a Hesistant Harry classic overanalyzer who would need some mental massaging.

-I put together a Powerpoint presentation complete with cost analyses—I literally made a one-for-one grocery order on Instacart at our supermarket and one there locally that felt comparable; I pulled the cost of things like pizza and takeout we normally eat here; I sourced rental properties and ran the numbers of how much we could save in a year toward a downpayment; I bookmarked a dozen or more homes that I even looked up jobs for my husband and researched employee-submitted salaries.
+I put together a Powerpoint presentation complete with cost analyses—I literally made a one-for-one grocery order on Instacart at our supermarket and one there locally that felt comparable; I pulled the cost of things like pizza and takeout we normally eat here; I sourced rental properties and ran the numbers of how much we could save in a year toward a downpayment; I bookmarked a dozen or more homes that I thought we could remotely afford; I even looked up jobs for my husband and researched employee-submitted salaries.
 Friends, I did my RESEARCH.
 And then I sat him down one night after we put our daughter to bed, slapped that presentation up on our flat screen, and walked him through, slide by slide.

 Moving